Tonypandy railway station

 Tonypandy railway station is a railway station serving the town of Tonypandy in south Wales.
-It is located on the Rhondda Line.
-The station cannot be directly accessed from Tonypandy, a scenic bridge over the river Rhondda must be used as the station adjoins a mountain.
+It is located on the Rhondda Line, between Llywynypia and Dinas Rhondda, 18 mi 3 chain from Cardiff Docks (Bute Town).

 History

-The original Pandy station was opened in 1841 by the Taff Vale Railway, and was situated opposite Walter Coffin's Dinas Middle Colliery.
-The station was closed in 1886 and later demolished, to be replaced by Dinas Station, built about 200 yards to the north.
-The Tonypandy and Trealaw station, built of red bricks and opened in 1908, was opposite the entrance to Foundry Road at the centre of two bridges, one of which crossed the river to Tonypandy and the other which crossed the railway lines to Judges’ Hall and to Trealaw.
-This was demolished and replaced by the current station during major roadworks in the 1980s.
+The original Pandy station was opened on 1 May 1861 by the Taff Vale Railway, but was closed on 2 August 1886 and later demolished, to be replaced by Dinas Station.
+The new station, then known as Trealaw and Tonypandy, was built of red bricks and opened on 9 March 1908.
+It was opposite the entrance to Foundry Road at the centre of two bridges (one of which crossed the river to Tonypandy and the other which crossed the railway lines to Judges’ Hall and to Trealaw).
+One year later the name was changed to Tonypandy and Trealaw, and then to its current name on 7 May 1973.

+Location

+The station is accessible via a ramp from Trealaw Road and via a footpath over the Rhondda River from Bridge Street.
+The station is noted for having poor connectivity within the town and to the local bus station.

+Facilities

+The station has a dot matrix departure screen, a ticket machine, and a waiting area.
+There is no help point, nor any cycle spaces.